Liz has spent the last year on a journey of doing more with less.

 How often do you do laundry?
 Did you know doing laundry carefully and mindfully can help you save money over time?

 One of the best ways to save money is to protect your clothes so that they last longer.
 If you happen to get a spot, whether from a spill, grass, or something like deodorant or sweat, try to pretreat it as soon as possible.
-This can be a simple rinsing the stain with water or maybe some handsoap if you are out in public or dish soap or liquid laundry detergent when you are at home.
+This can be a simple rinsing of the stain with water or maybe some handsoap if you are out in public or dish soap or liquid laundry detergent when you are at home.
 Save the more expensive laundry pretreaters for stains that are difficult to get out.

 Unless you really enjoy certain scents, don’t waste your money on “scent boosters.”
 Stick to regular laundry detergent with some occasional fabric softener or dryer sheets to protect the fabric and avoid wrinkles and static.
 The scent boosters literally flush your money right down the drain.
 Instead, add a spritz of body spray or diluted essential oils to your drying laundry or use a scented sachet in your drawers.